dariodepa/tiledesk-docs/apis/tutorials/dialogflow-tutorial-2-micro-language-integration.md

 # Dialogflow Tutorial 2 - Buttons and images

-We'll start from Dialogflow Tutorial 1, just adding a small library to our original endpoint.
+We'll start from [Dialogflow Tutorial 1](apis/tutorials/dialogflow-as-external-chatbot-integration), just adding a small library to our original endpoint.

 Follow all the steps in Tutorial 1 but stop to deploy and run the project on Heroku.

 ## Fork the tutorial code

-You must use the code in Tutorial 1.
+You must use the code in *Tutorial 1*.
 The code is available on Github [here](https://github.com/Tiledesk/tiledesk-dialogflow-proxy-tutorial).

 **Fork the tutorial** code using the Fork button.
 Now you have a copy of the tutorial on your own repo.